Ever passed on filling out a form because it just looks like a time-consuming pain to complete? We all have.

 Beyond simply offering the ability to move between pages, Multi-Part Forms features additional options that make navigating a long form easier.

-- Give each section a title and optionally display it.
+- Give each section a title and the option to display it.

-- Display a breadcrumb navigation above the form, making each section easy to access.
+- Display breadcrumb navigation above the form, making each section easy to access.

 - Add a progress bar to your form.

 - Easily sort and order fields and even entire pages with a completely drag-and-drop interface

 In addition, each page of your Multi-Part Forms validates per-page, meaning any user error will display before they move on!

 Show your users only the pages they need, when they need them.

 Tap into the power of the Conditional Logic add-on for even more flexibility in your multi-part WordPress forms.
 Display or hide certain pages based on what your user inputs into a field!

 Need three additional pages of information if a user indicates they’re bringing three guests to your event?
 Two if they only indicate two?
 It’s not only possible, it’s quick and easy right from the convenience of your form builder.